geekan/MetaGPT-docs/src/en/guide/contribution/guideline/code_contribution.md

 ## Issue

 Issue content can include bug feedback, description of new features expected to be supported, in-depth optimization of supported functions, etc.

 Among them, new features, optimization items, etc. can be described based on your demand scenarios to provide sufficient context for further communication between the two parties.
 After submission, community staff will contact you and we will update it to ROADMAP after communication and confirmation.
+We have added the `request_new_features` template by default.
+When submitting, you need to add the necessary information, including:

+- Feature description, Feature description.
+Required.
+- Your Feature, Describes the motivation, idea, reference source or implementation process for implementing the Feature.
+Optional.

 For bug feedback, in order to have enough problem context for analysis, the `show_me_the_bug` template is added by default.
 Necessary information needs to be added when submitting, including:

-- Bug description Bug description.
+- Bug description, Bug description.
 Required.
-- Bug solved method Bug solution (if you know how to solve it).
+- Bug solved method, Bug solution (if you know how to solve it).
 Optional.
-- Environment information includes the large model type configuration used, system version, python version and some dependent package versions of the error stack.
+- Environment information, includes the large model type configuration used, system version, python version and some dependent package versions of the error stack.
 Required.
-- Screenshots or logs On-site screenshots or logs corresponding to the bug.
+- Screenshots or logs, On-site screenshots or logs corresponding to the bug.
 Required.